Cantondy/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/README.md

 * `the proxy_balancer` module
 * And a module providing the load balancing algorithm.

-In our case, we have chosen the `lbmethod_byrequests` module which is based on the number of requests
+In our case, we have chosen the `lbmethod_byrequests` module which is based on the number of requests.